samuelblattner/ffhs-linalg-exercises/docs/exercises/exercise1.md

 For every MOUSE_MOVED event that is not a dragging event, we iterate over all drawables and check if any of them has been 'hit' by the mouse by calling the _isPointInside_ method.
 If so, we set their state to 'selected'.
-This will give the user a visual cue on the object's interactivity.
+This will give the user a visual clue on the object's ability for interactivity.

 Finally, let's look at how the lines can be deleted: